-ABE's Vacca & team has method to impact future of flight
+ABE's Vacca and team develop method to improve future of flight

 Billions of dollars are being spent by aviation giants and aerospace startups to create driverless flying vehicles that can meet the growing need for rapid and flexible travel and delivery.
 Anyone who has tried to navigate major metro areas like New York City or Los Angeles knows the hassles associated with sharing the roads and air with millions of other people.

 The global drone logistics and transportation market is projected to reach $29.06 billion by 2027.
 One of the solutions currently being worked on is the autonomous aerial vehicle (AAV) with vertical takeoff and landing (VTOL) ability.
 The technology, what some might call a drone helicopter concept, is being tested to carry cargo and eventually taxi passengers.

 “Everyone is facing the same problem with weight in creating these types of vehicles,” said Lizhi Shang, a postdoctoral research assistant who works on the technology with Andrea Vacca, a professor of agricultural and biological engineering at Purdue.
 “Drones require heavy batteries or lots of electrical components, which leaves little room for the actual payload.”

 Shang said many current systems also are expensive, unstable, unreliable and not environmentally friendly.
 Shang and the research team at Purdue University came up with a method to use fluid power technology for VTOL AAV.